Script structure

 a: I don't understand you.
 Please try again.

 To view the intents settings, go to the NLU > Intents tab on the control panel.
-Create an intent and specify phrases in the Training phrases field: let's play
+Create an intent and specify phrases in the Training phrases field: let's play, play, I want to play.

 User